mondeja/leptos-fluent/book/src/install.md

 ## Language files

 By default, **leptos-fluent** supports JSON languages files.
-If you want to use other formats to load your custom languages, you can enable the `json5` or `yaml` features:
+To use other formats to load custom languages, the `json5` or `yaml` features can be
+enabled:

 ```toml
 [dependencies]